launchdarkly/dotnet-core/pkgs/sdk/client/README.md

 The .NET build tools should automatically load the most appropriate build of the SDK for whatever platform your application or library is targeted to.

+## Known Issues

+Currently UWP has an issue with streaming network requests.
+For more information, refer to this issue: https://github.com/dotnet/runtime/issues/108622
+This may be resolved by .NET 9.0 UWP support.

 ## Getting started

 Refer to the [SDK documentation](https://docs.launchdarkly.com/sdk/client-side/dotnet) for instructions on getting started with using the SDK.